Skip to main content Skip to secondary navigation

 You do not need to make a police report to complete a forensic exam.
 Although medical personnel are required by California law to report to the police instances in which a SART process is initiated, you have the right to choose not to report a sexual assault to law enforcement or participate in an investigation, as well as the right to change your mind at a later time.
 Both the nurse and certified advocates can provide more information about these options.

-For more information about forensic exams: https://sara.stanford.edu/get-help/medical-options/forensic-evidence-collection-ie-sart-exam-rape-kits
+More information about forensic exams.

 Medical Evaluation, Treatment and Follow Up (Without Evidence Collection)